AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

    >
    >The `include` directive must point to the sample nginx configuration file in your installation directory.

 1. Replace `www.magento-dev.com` with your domain name.
-This must match the base URL you specified when installing Magento.
+This must match the base URL you specified when installing Adobe Commerce or Magento Open Source.

 1. Save and exit the editor.